Marc Papé,* Chair

 The Department of Modern Languages and Cultures prepares students to participate in today’s global society.
 The international market requires diversity, cultural awareness, and linguistic facility.
 Many students choose a language major or minor to prepare for work in fields including domestic and international business, government, historical and medical research, computer science, teaching, interpreting, and translation.

-Major programs and minors are available in French and Spanish.
+Major programs are available in French and Spanish.
+Italian is offered only as a minor, with additional coursework offered in cooperation with the Foreign Language Department of Nazareth College.
 For those students who have not attained reading proficiency in a foreign language, our Literature in Translation courses provide the opportunity to explore non-Anglo-American traditions in cinema, literature, world mythologies, and cultures.

 Introductory courses awaken an awareness to language itself, developing basic skills in vocabulary, grammar, reading analysis, and cultural awareness applicable to any realm of study.
-Active, personal use promotes communicative competency in the target language.
+The active, personal use of the language promotes communicative competency in the target language.

 Fisher alumni have identified the skills our program develops: